When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

 I don’t recommend starting your essential oil collection like I did.

-As I cluelessly flipped through the catalog of one particular brand, I was at a loss.
-There were so many options I couldn’t even fathom how to choose!
+As I cluelessly flipped through a catalog, I was at a loss.
+There were so many options and I wasn’t even sure what I would do with them.
 Getting started with natural remedies is rarely easy.

-When I finally selected my first essential oils, I picked the ones that were $3-5 per tiny bottle.
+When I finally selected my first essential oils, I picked the $3-5 bottles.
 Price point was my decision-maker, not safety, usefulness, or even the oil’s scent.

 It was kind of a blind stab in the dark.
 With a clothespin on my nose.

-Contrary to one of the many essential oil myths floating around, you don’t need an extensive collection of essential oils when you’re just getting started.
+Contrary to a common essential oil myth, you don’t need an extensive collection of essential oils when you’re just getting started.
 There’s so much you can do with just one, three, or five oils!
 And when you start with a few important essential oils instead of a large set, you’ll spend less money and avoid the overwhelm that comes with too many options.

 When you’re getting started with essential oils, less really is more.